mkallipo/affiliation-matching/README.md

 - `main_functions.py` contains the main algorithm.

 - `dictionaries/dix_acad.pkl`: This file is a pickled dictionary with keys legalnames and alternativenames of organizations in the ROR database.
-The corresponding values are the ROR PIDs (Persistent Identifiers) associated with each organization.
+The corresponding values are the ROR ids associated with each organization.

 - `dictionaries/dix_mult`, `dictionaries/dix_city`, `dictionaries/dix_country`: three more pickled dictionary with keys legalnames and alternativenames of organizations in the ROR database, necessary in the case where different organizations share the same name.